Valentine’s Day Gift Ideas Your Girl Will Love

 Add some excitement.

 Do you want to increase the quality of your relationship?
 Psychology Arthur Aron and colleagues found through their research that doing new or exciting activities increases the quality of a long term relationship.
 Why?
 Think about when you first started dating.
 Remember how everything felt new and exciting?
 That’s because it was.
 After awhile you do more and more things together and life doesn’t feel quite as exciting.
 This is normal but the healthiest relationships push outside their comfort zones to try new things together.
-Give this bucket list to plan activities together, change your routine, have fun, and record the experience for prosperity.
+Give this bucket list to plan activities, change your routine, have fun and record the experience for prosperity.

 Express gratitude and appreciation.

 Gratitude and appreciation make your relationship stronger and decrease the likelihood of conflict, resentment and disconnect.When you are expressing gratitude and appreciation, you are highlighting what your partner is doing well and encouraging them to do even more.
 Being grateful can also shift your thought process from one of negativity to a more positive outlook.
-This gratitude journal is an excellent gift idea to help your partner reconnect with what’s going well in their life and encourage more positivity.
+A gratitude journal is an excellent idea to help your partner reconnect with what’s going well in their life and encourage more positivity.

 Use your Valentine’s Day gift as an opportunity to reconnect.